-All new signatories have to sign up to a new bank mandate, E: firstname.lastname@example.org if you would like a new signatory form.
+All new signatories have to sign up to a new bank mandate, email our team here if you would like a new signatory form.

 Can we have online banking for our parish?

-Yes, please contact: email@example.com to be added to the next training session as this is progressively rolled out.
+Yes, please email our Finance Office to be added to the next training session as this is progressively rolled out.
 A two-part authorisation is required, with the parish priest taking a key role in overseeing transactions.

 Why do we have to use the Diocesan solicitor for school and parish lettings?

 In civil law the parish does not have individual status so the entity undertaking all contracts is the Arundel and Brighton Diocesan Trust.
 The land is vested in the Arundel and Brighton Diocesan Corporation so it is also a party to all transactions relating to land and buildings.
 Only the Bishop and Trustees of the Diocese can sign on behalf of the Trust and Corporation and they retain the diocesan solicitor DMH Stallard to support them in their responsibilities to oversee the diocesan estate.
-To work with the solicitors on a parish letting please E: firstname.lastname@example.org
+To work with the solicitors on a parish letting please email our Property Officer.

-The Handbook information below guide you through all aspects of using the system.
-Please contact our Finance Office if you have any questions; E: email@example.com
+The Handbook information below will guide you through all aspects of using the system.
+Please email our Finance Office if you have any questions.

 Our Diocese has made a conscious decision to follow Pope Francis’ encyclical letter ‘Laudato Si’ and preserve the earth’s resources.
 Our energy utilities are procured at a national level through Inter-Diocesan Fuel Management Ltd (IFM), who represent a number of Catholic Dioceses in the UK.
 IFM is the single largest purchaser of green gas, which is both renewable and largely carbon neutral.
 Our current gas contract is sourced entirely from this environmentally friendly source.

 Our Diocese has divested from fossil fuels and is working towards a future which safeguards care for our common home.
-Our Diocesan and Parish investments are managed in two multi-asset funds managed by Berenberg Asset Management.
+Diocesan and Parish investments are held in two multi-asset funds managed by Berenberg Asset Management.

-The Diocesan Finance Committee is a subcommittee to the Diocesan Trustees.
+The Diocesan Finance Committee is a subcommittee of the Diocesan Trustees.
 The committee is advisory to the Trustees on financial governance and asset management and acts as the Trustees’ audit committee.

-The DFC is responsible for granting approval to parishes for expenditure over £7,500.
-You can find out more by clicking on the Property Projects tab.
+The DFC meets eight times a year and is responsible for granting approval to parishes for expenditure over £7,500.
+You can find out more by visiting the Property Projects section of our website.